-The All Access Pass provides our clients with a compelling value proposition under which they receive: (1) unlimited access to our current and continually-expanding assemblage of world-class content and solutions; (2) the ability to assemble, integrate and deliver these solutions through an almost limitless combination of delivery modalities, in 16 languages worldwide; (3) the services of an implementation specialist to help curate and organize the content and solutions into "impact journeys" that exactly meet their needs; (4) at a cost per population trained which is less than or equal to that offered by other providers for just a single course through a single delivery modality; and with (5) an array of affordable add-on implementation services to help them accomplish their key "jobs-to-be-done."
+The All Access Pass provides our clients with a compelling value proposition under which they receive: (1) unlimited access to our current and continually-expanding assemblage of world-class content and solutions; (2) the ability to assemble, integrate and deliver these solutions through an almost limitless combination of delivery modalities, in 16 languages worldwide; (3) the services of an implementation specialist to help curate and organize the content and solutions into "impact journeys" that exactly meet their needs; (4) at a cost per population trained which is less than or equal to that offered by other providers for just a single course through a single delivery modality; and with (5) an array of affordable add-on implementation services to help them accomplish their key "jobs-to-bedone."
 The Leader In Me membership provides our educational institution clients with a portal to access content and tools as well as a coach to help schools successfully develop, implement, and effectively utilize The Leader In Me program.

-We believe that the transition to a subscription-based model is working well and results for the first two quarters of fiscal 2019 reflect the momentum that began in fiscal 2018.
-For the quarter ended February 28, 2019, our consolidated sales increased eight percent to \$50.4 million compared with \$46.5 million in the comparable quarter of fiscal 2018, despite \$0.7 million of unfavorable foreign exchange impact on our sales.
-Excluding the impact of foreign exchange, our sales grew 10 percent year-over-year.
+We believe that the transition to a subscription-based model is working well and results for the first three quarters of fiscal 2019 reflect the momentum that began in fiscal 2018.
+For the quarter ended May 31, 2019, our consolidated sales increased 11 percent to \$56.0 million compared with \$50.5 million in the third quarter of fiscal 2018, despite \$0.6 million of unfavorable foreign exchange impact on our sales during the quarter.
+Excluding the impact of foreign exchange, our sales in the third quarter grew 12 percent year-over-year.
 Increased sales during the quarter led to increased gross profit and improved operating results when compared with the prior year.
-Foreign exchange rates had a \$0.5 million unfavorable impact on our results from operations during the quarter.
-These operating improvements were offset by a sharply lower effective tax benefit rate that was primarily driven by changes from the 2017 Tax Act (Note 7).
+Foreign exchange rates had a \$0.3 million unfavorable impact on our results from operations during the quarter.
+These operating improvements were partially offset by a lower effective tax benefit rate that was primarily driven by changes from the 2017 Tax Act (Note 7).

-For the quarter ended February 28, 2019, our reported subscription and subscription-related revenue grew 26 percent compared with the second quarter of fiscal 2018.
-At February 28, 2019, we had \$39.6 million of deferred subscription revenue on our balance sheet, a 23 percent, or \$7.5 million, increase compared with deferred revenue on our balance sheet at February 28, 2018.
-At February 28, 2019, we had \$25.0 million of unbilled deferred revenue compared with \$15.5 million of unbilled deferred revenue at February 28, 2018.
+For the quarter ended May 31, 2019, our reported subscription and subscription-related revenue grew 27 percent compared with the third quarter of fiscal 2018.
+At May 31, 2019, we had \$39.9 million of deferred subscription revenue on our balance sheet, a 16 percent, or \$5.4 million, increase compared with deferred revenue on our balance sheet at May 31, 2018.
+At May 31, 2019, we had \$23.7 million of unbilled deferred revenue compared with \$15.1 million of unbilled deferred revenue at May 31, 2018.
 Unbilled deferred revenue represents business that is contracted but unbilled, and excluded from our balance sheet.

 During the second quarter of fiscal 2019, we acquired the outstanding equity of the licensee that served Germany, Switzerland, and Austria (GSA, Note 3).
 We are in the process of transitioning the former licensee operations into a direct office similar to our China offices which opened in fiscal 2017.
-Accordingly, we will recognize the full financial results of this new direct office rather than licensee royalty revenues.
+Accordingly, we will recognize the full financial results of this new direct office rather than only royalty revenue.
 We believe this acquisition will provide significant opportunities for future growth in the GSA region.

-Our financial results for the quarter ended February 28, 2019 were influenced by a number of factors, which are described in further detail throughout this discussion and analysis.
-The following is a summary of key financial items for the quarter ended February 28, 2019:
+Our financial results for the quarter ended May 31, 2019 were influenced by a number of factors, which are described in further detail throughout this discussion and analysis.
+The following is a summary of key financial items for the quarter ended May 31, 2019: